y-almannaee/tecberry/README.md

 ## Required items (incomplete)

-- 1x Raspberry Pi device
+- 2x Raspberry Pi device
   - This project was built using the Raspberry Pi 3 Model A+
   - Other single-board computers will work provided that
     - you will modify the software to adjust for the differences
     - they are able to run the Debian-based Linux distribution
     - they can interface using the GPIO pins
     - they have internet connectivity
-- 1x Peltier Module
+- ?x Peltier Module
   - This project was built using the TEC1-12715
 - 1x Dual Full-Bridge Driver
   - This project was built using the L298N

 ## Setup instructions

 For this you will need a Raspberry Pi with a working Raspbian installation.
-To set the Raspberry Pi up, follow the instructions [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#setting-up-your-raspberry-pi). **When choosing the operating system (OS) in the Raspberry Pi imager it is highly recommended that you press on *Raspberry Pi OS (Other)* and select *Raspberry Pi OS Lite (32-bit)***
+To set the Raspberry Pi up, follow the instructions [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#setting-up-your-raspberry-pi). **When choosing the operating system (OS) in the Raspberry Pi imager it is highly recommended that you press on *Raspberry Pi OS (Other)* and select *Raspberry Pi OS Lite (32-bit or 64-bit)***

 1. After first boot, plug the Raspberry Pi into an HDMI-compatible monitor and connect a keyboard.
 2. Log in using the default username `pi` and password `raspberry`.